yukselberkay/pmanager/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    delete    Delete a key value pair from database get       Get value by domain from database help      Print this message or the help of the given subcommand(s) init      Initialize pmanager
+    clip      Copy password to clipboard by domain delete    Delete a key value pair from database get       Copy username and then password to clipboard by domain help      Print this message or the help of the given subcommand(s) init      Initialize pmanager
     insert    Insert a user password pair associated with a domain to database